My name is Layla and welcome to my blog!

 I LOVE to travel this world of ours, I’m a freethinking, world explorer and I’ve been travelling long-term for over 10 years now.

 I have lived in 4 countries and had adventures travelling in 12.

-I prefer slow, immersive travel so I can really get to know a country and see what it’s like to travel it or spend time living there – not just see it as a tourist.
+My style of travel is long-term, slow, immersive travel so I can really get to know a country and see what it’s like to travel it or spend time living there – not just see it as a tourist.